antoinebb/GettingAndCleaningData/README.md

 So you can now run it

-At the end you have create the file "DataAverage.txt" containing the tify dataset with the average for each variable
+At the end you have create  DataAverage containing containing the tidy dataset with the average for each Subject an deach Activity